 Chia seeds are super seeds.
 The tiny chia is high in protein, fiber, omega 3 fatty acids, calcium, manganese, & phosphorus.
 There are many health benefits to adding chia seeds to your diet, according to this article by the Huffington Post.
-The best part is, chia energy balls are delicious, super good for you, and and make an awesome snack for adults and kids.
+While these chia energy balls are super nutritious, they're also yummy.
+So they're an awesome snack for adults and kids.
+Basically, a good for you snack that tastes so good, it feels like you're indulging.
+What could be better?

-These Chia Energy Balls are packed with nutrition, protein and fibre, and they seriously taste amazing.
+These Chia Energy Balls are packed with nutrition, protein and fibre, and they seriously taste really, really good.
 Chia seeds are the stars here, but these chia energy balls also get a boost from some other super foods, like oats, and dark chocolate chips.
-These delicious little energy balls are a perfect snack to take on an outdoor hike, cross country skiing,or after a workout.
+These delicious little energy balls are a perfect snack to take on an outdoor hike, a ski trip, or for after a workout.
+Healthy energy balls are a delicious way to get the protein you need to keep your energy levels high when you are being active.

-Best of all, it only takes a couple of minutes to make up a batch of these super energy bites.
-Take them along on your next adventure!
+And as a bonus, it takes just a couple of minutes to whip up a batch of these little super bites.
+They are very portable, and easy to take along on your next adventure.
 It can't get any easier.
 You can substitute hemp hearts, or ground flax seed for the chia, and change up the other ingredients, too.
-(Try chopped nuts, dried cranberries or raisins) If you have nut allergies, or a nut free school, you might want to try some alternatives to the almond butter that I used (suggestions included below).
+(Try chopped nuts, dried cranberries or raisins).
+If you have nut allergies, or a nut free school, try tahini, (sesame paste), sunflower seed butter, or soy butter as alternatives to the almond butter.

 - 1 cup rolled oats